itx-informationssysteme/jobapplications/Documentation/User/Index.rst

 Enter a Google Maps API Key
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This has no effect yet.
-Will come in a future update.
+It will come in use in a future update.

 Application Page
 ----------------
-This time the selected Plugin should be *Jobs: Application Form*.
+This time the selected plugin should be *Jobs: Application Form*.

 Set the success page and repository the same as on the previous pages.

 Define page title
 ~~~~~~~~~~~~~~~~~
 In this option you can specify the page title.
-You have the Posting Title with the placeholder %postingTitle% available.
+You have the posting title with the placeholder %postingTitle% available.
-If left empty the default title defined by the extenion takes place.
+If left empty the default title defined by the extenion is used.

-Should the referenced contact receive an E-Mail?
+Should the referenced contact receive an email?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When this is enabled the contact which was referenced by the posting will get an E-Mail with all the information the
+When this option is enabled the contact which was referenced by the posting will get an email with all the information the
 applicant provided including attachments.

-Should new applications be sent to a specific E-Mail address?
+Should new applications be sent to a specific email address?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This does the same thing as the previous settings only that this time an E-Mail can be specified.
+This does the same thing as the previous settings only that this time an email can be specified.

-Should an E-Mail be sent to the applicant?
+Should an email be sent to the applicant?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 With this setting enabled, new fields will show up, so you can enter the texts for the email.

-* **E-Mail to Applicant Subject**

-  Placeholder: Posting Title: %postingTitle%

-* **E-Mail to Applicant Text**
+* **Email to applicant subject**

   Placeholder:

+  * posting title: %postingTitle%

+* **Email to applicant text**

+  Placeholder:

-  * Posting Title: %postingTitle%
+  * posting title: %postingTitle%
-  * Applicant Salutation: %applicantSalutation%
+  * applicant salutation: %applicantSalutation%
-  * Applicant Firstname: %applicantFirstname%
+  * applicant first name: %applicantFirstname%
-  * Applicant Lastname: %applicantLastname%
+  * applicant last name: %applicantLastname%

-* **E-Mail to Applicant Sender E-Mail**
+* **Email to applicant sender email**

-  Specify which sender email the email should have assigned.
+  Specify the sender of the email to the applicant.

-* **E-Mail to Applicant Sender Name**
+* **Email to applicant sender name**

-  Specify the sender name the email should have assigned.
+  Specify the sender name of the email to the applicant.

-Should Applications be saved in the backend?
+Should applications be saved in the backend?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 When this is disabled applications are not getting persisted in the record folder you selected for this plugin.
 This can be useful if you want to handle your whole application system via email.

-Show "Salary Expectation" Field
+Show "Salary Expectation" field
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Enables or disables *Salary Expectation* Field.
+Enables or disables *Salary Expectation* field.

-Show "Earliest Date Of Joining" Field
+Show "Earliest Date Of Joining" field
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Enables or disables *Earliest Date Of Joining* Field.
+Enables or disables *Earliest Date Of Joining* field.

 Show "Message" field
 ~~~~~~~~~~~~~~~~~~~~